Photographing The City Of Moscow At Night

 Travel and photography represent a perfect marriage for many creative souls.
 While travel is, arguably, the best way to learn about the world and how folks live outside of your everyday experience, photography allows us to record a lasting visual documentation of our journey.

-But, just as the night offers the traveler a whole new range of experiences, a whole new world seems to come into existance for the photographer once the sun goes down.
+But, just as the night offers the traveller a new range of experiences, a whole new world seems to come into existence for the photographer once the sun goes down.

-While both photos in this post were made with the aid of a tripod, you can certainly embark on a night photograph adventure without one.
+While all the photos in this post were made with the aid of a tripod, you can certainly embark on a night photograph adventure without one.
 However, you’d need to take into account the following:

 A fast, fixed lens can be an advantage for night photography.
 Assuming, that is, you’re employing it’s physically widest apertures (e.g., f1.8 or f2).
 The compromise is that, as it’s a fixed lens, the advantage of a zoom lens (many focal lengths within the one lens) are lost to you.

 However, the loss of the ability to zoom forces the photographer to move to arrive at a good composition.
 And, once you start moving forwards or backwards, you’re only one step away from moving left and right, or up and down.

 As a result neurons in your brain start to fire and the whole process of making a picture becomes more interesting as you begin to explore different viewpoints, angles of light, etc.

 The photo at the top of this post was made in Moscow.
 I’m standing on a bridge photographing along the Moskva River towards the Kremlin.